-The Pro Co Rat 2 is a hugely popular distortion pedal and for good reason.
+The Pro Co Rat 2 is a hugely popular distortion pedal, and for good reasons.
 It’s regarded as a standard distortion sound and has been heard on countless records since its introduction in 1988 as the successor to the 1978 Rat original.

 Though this all-analog pedal only has 3 knobs, it’s wonderfully versatile.
 It works incredibly well as a primary distortion but also excels as a dirty channel or even a simple boost.

 Adjust the Filter control to tame high-end brightness and to help the instrument shine through the mix.
-Dial in the Distortion control to get everything from a mild overdrive to a full out fuzz.
+Dial in the Distortion control to get everything from mild overdrive to a full-out fuzz.
 The Volume control allows us to adjust the output level to the desired amount of boost relative to the bypassed signal.

 The Sovereign is yet another versatile distortion pedal deserving of a spot on this list.
 This pedal has two gain stages along with awesome tone control that allows users to obtain everything from classic overdrive to modern distortion in a single unit.

 Let’s start discussing the great versatility of this pedal with the gain stages, selectable via the two toggle switches.